arras-energy/gridlabd-template/US/CA/SLAC/electrification_analysis/electrification.md

 #Electrification Analysis GridLAB-D Template

 ## Configuration
-To configure the model use file `electrification_anlayis_configuration.csv`.
+To configure the model use file `electrification_analayis_configuration.csv`.
 The types of variables defined in the file are:
-- Day and time of the simultation
+- Day and time of the simulation
 - Weather and season of the simulation
 - Floor area of the house simulation
 - Insulation levels of house simulation